ealikilic/quicklink-cloud-functions/README.md

 Why?
 Because you need to specify a list of urls which should be prefetched with the quicklink.js (Of course you can use the elements) This is only for static urls.

-Example of quicklink.js + cloud function: follows
-Live example of production environment: follows
+Example of quicklink.js + cloud function: follows, Live example of production environment: www.lights.ie